crenaz/ruby-test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+To get the application up and running:

-Things you may want to cover:
+ $> bin/rails server

+Things:

 * Ruby version